json-schema-org/conference/README.md

     * Adding new entries to the landscape
     * Improving the user interface

-## License
-The contents of this repository are licensed under either the BSD 3-clause license or the Academic Free License v3.0.
-See the [license file](https://github.com/json-schema-org/website/blob/main/CONTRIBUTING.md#-license) for more details.

 ## Contact

  For any questions or feedback, please feel free to open an issue on this repository.

 ## Get Involved!

- Explore the landscape and see how you can contribute to this evolving space.
+ Explore the website and see how you can contribute to this evolving space.
 Whether through contributions, partnerships, or feedback, your involvement can help shape the future of JSON Schema.

 ## Connect with the JSON Schema Community